Mozilla blames 'interlocking complex systems' and confusion for Firefox's May add-on outage

-Mozilla has issued multiple after-action reports analyzing the major mix-up in May that crippled most Firefox add-ons.
+Mozilla has issued multiple after-action reports analysing the major mix-up in May that crippled most Firefox add-ons.
 The reports also made recommendations for preventing similar incidents in the future.

 The fiasco started just after 8 p.m.
 ET on Friday, May 3, when a certificate used to digitally sign Firefox extensions expired.
 Because Mozilla had neglected to renew the certificate, Firefox assumed add-ons could not be trusted - that they were potentially malicious - and disabled any already installed.
 Add-ons could not be added to the browser for the same reason.